 Platform as a Service

-The second segment of cloud services, Platform as a Service, provides developers with proprietary APIs to make an application that will run in a specific environment.
+Platform as a Service (PaaS) is where a third-party provider equips developers with proprietary APIs to make applications that will run within a specific environment.
 While a developer is free to create any application they wish, the app is locked to the platform used for its creation.
-This method of developing applications can be low cost (through some providers, even free) and allows you to leverage the infrastructure and tools of an already established cloud company for building or migrating your existing applications.
-This also gives you the ability to quickly make your app available to a wide audience.
+This method of developing applications can be low cost or even free and allows you to leverage the infrastructure and tools of an already established cloud company for building or migrating your existing applications.
+This also gives you the ability to quickly make your application available to a wide audience.

 Infrastructure as a Service